ripple/ripple-rest/docs/REF.md

 + `no_direct_ripple` is a boolean that can be set to `true` if `paths` are specified and the sender would like the Ripple Network to disregard any direct paths from the `source_address` to the `destination_address`.
 This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet.
 Most users will not need to use this option.
 + `partial_payment` is a boolean that, if set to true, indicates that this payment should go through even if the whole amount cannot be delivered because of a lack of liquidity or funds in the `source_address` account.
 The vast majority of senders will never need to use this option.

-When a payment is confirmed in the Ripple ledger, it will have additional fields added:
+When a payment is validated in the Ripple ledger, it will have additional fields added:
 ```js
 {
     /* ... */